kgolubic/awesome-memgraph/README.md

 ### Documentation

-- [Memgraph documentation](https://memgraph.com/docs) — Guides, samples and references to analyze your data with Memgraph.
+- [Memgraph documentation](https://memgraph.com/docs)—Guides, samples and references to analyze your data with Memgraph.

 - [Getting started with Memgraph](https://memgraph.com/docs/memgraph) — Memgraph is the platform for graph computation on streaming data.
 It's an end-to-end platform designed to solve complex graph problems in real-time and accelerate graph application development.